 Speech and language therapists in training are required to obtain experience in assessing, diagnosing and treating children and adults with communication and swallowing disorders in a variety of settings.

 The B.Sc.
 (Speech and Language Therapy) provides excellent opportunities for practice education in a purpose-built on-site speech and language therapy clinic in Áras Moyola.
 The NUI Galway and HSE speech and language therapy on-site clinic is a unique collaboration between the health services and the University.
 The on-site clinic has the dual function of delivering high quality services to the public while at the same time providing a supportive learning environment for speech and language therapists in training.
-Speech and language therapists in training are involved in the delivery of the service under the supervision of qualified speech and language therapists.

 |Photo: 2009 Speech and Language Therapy Graduates.|